silencecorner/guoi-cloud-hello/README.md

 ```

-# Building ahead of time for guoi-micro-apis
+# Building ahead of time for guoi-cloud-hello
 You can also build snapshots on each commit if you add GitHub Webhooks.

 To add, head to repository Settings -> Webhooks & Services -> Add webhook.